53rd Battalion (Australia): World War II

-At the outset of the World War II, due to the provisions of the Defence Act (1903) which prohibited sending the Militia to fight outside of Australian territory, the decision was made to raise an all volunteer force to serve overseas—initial operations were conceived to be likely in the Middle East, France and later possibly the United Kingdom—while it was decided that the Militia would be used to defend the Australian mainland and to improve Australia's overall level of readiness in the event of war in the Pacific through the reinstitution of compulsory military service and extended periods of training.
+At the outset of the World War II, due to the provisions of the Defence Act (1903) which prohibited sending the Militia to fight outside of Australian territory, the decision was made to raise an all volunteer force to serve overseas.
+Initial operations were conceived to be likely in the Middle East, France and later possibly the United Kingdom.
+It was decided that the Militia would be used to defend the Australian mainland and to improve Australia's overall level of readiness in the event of war in the Pacific, through the reinstitution of compulsory military service and extended periods of training.

-In October 1941, the 55th/53rd Battalion was undertaking a period of continuous training at Bathurst, New South Wales when it was announced that they were to be delinked once more and the 53rd would be sent to act as a garrison force in Darwin, Northern Territory.
-The battalion was brought up to full strength from other Militia units, but by December as they were due to embark for the trip to the north they were still below strength and in order to meet this shortfall they received a draft of 104 conscripts.
-Taken at short notice from units in the Sydney area, many of these men had just turned 18 and had received little or no formal military training.
+In October 1941, the 55th/53rd Battalion was undertaking a period of continuous training at Bathurst, New South Wales, when it was announced that they were to be delinked once more and the 53rd would be sent to act as a garrison force in Darwin, Northern Territory.
+The battalion was brought up to full strength from other Militia units.
+In December, as they were due to embark for the trip to the north, they were still below strength and in order to meet this shortfall they received a draft of 104 conscripts.
+Taken at short notice from units in the Sydney area, many of these men had just turned 18 and had received little or no military training.
 They embarked upon the Aquitania, but instead of being sent to Darwin they were diverted to Port Moresby, arriving there on 3 January 1942 and becoming part of the 30th Brigade.
-Japan had entered the war the previous month and the battalion was to form part of the garrison for the port in case of a possible invasion.
+Japan had entered the war the previous month and the battalion was to form part of the garrison for the port, in case of a possible invasion.

-Suffering badly from malaria and other tropical diseases, the men were mainly used to provide work parties instead of undertaking the training that they would require for the fighting that would come.
-In June, the 53rd was attached to Maroubra Force and the following month it was split up, with two companies—'B' and 'C'—being sent to the area around Kokoda to reinforce the 39th Battalion, while the remainder of the battalion remained around Port Moresby in preparation to move up the Kokoda Track.
-That month the battalion received eight officer reinforcements from experienced 2nd AIF units.
+Suffering badly from malaria and other tropical diseases, the men were mainly used to provide work parties, instead of undertaking the training that they would require for the fighting that would come.
+In June, the 53rd was attached to Maroubra Force.
+In July, it was split up, with two companies—'B' and 'C'—being sent to the area around Kokoda to reinforce the 39th Battalion, while the remainder of the battalion remained around Port Moresby in preparation to move up the Kokoda Track.
+In July the battalion received eight officer reinforcements from experienced 2nd AIF units.
 On 10 August, the 53rd Battalion was ordered to relieve the 39th, which was at the time positioned around Uberi.
-The two detached companies moved into position and upon their arrival they finally received a number of Bren guns and had a small amount of training with them, but it was not enough to bring them up to the standard required for combat against the battle-hardened Japanese soldiers that they were about to come up against.
+The two detached companies moved into position and upon their arrival they received a number of Bren guns and had a small amount of training with them, but it was not enough to bring them up to the standard required for combat against the battle-hardened Japanese soldiers that they were about to come up against.